gremid/idrovora/README.md

 [XProc](https://www.w3.org/TR/xproc/) is a versatile language to describe XML-based processing pipelines.
-With [XML Calabash](http://xmlcalabash.com/) and its embedded [Saxon Processor](http://saxon.sourceforge.net/) exists a stable and feature-rich implementation, that allows developers to develop document processing logic in a platform-independent way using XML-based technologies.
+With [XML Calabash](http://xmlcalabash.com/) and its embedded [Saxon Processor](http://saxon.sourceforge.net/) exists a stable and feature-rich implementation, that allows developers to implement document processing logic in a platform-independent way using XML-based technologies.

 Idrovora provides an execution context for XProc pipelines, where